cmkobel/CompareM2/README.md

    ```

-If you encounter problems testing your installation, please refer to the issues tab of this repository.
+If you encounter problems installing, testing or using assemblycomparator2, please refer to the issues tab of this repository.